-Baton Rouge Gallery's mission is to advance local & national contemporary arts while engaging Louisiana's capital city through unique cultural programming.
+Baton Rouge Gallery's mission is to advance local & national contemporary artISTs while engaging Louisiana's capital city through unique cultural programming.

 In 2016, Baton Rouge Gallery - center for contemporary art ("BRG") celebrated fifty years of art exhibitions and programming, all aimed at bringing together artists and audiences in the Greater Baton Rouge area.

 The nonprofit gallery actually had its beginnings in a private, for-profit, artist cooperative gallery called Unit 8 Gallery.
 A year after Unit 8's opening, the eight artists who founded the gallery welcomed four additional local artists to their ranks, incorporated as a nonprofit organization and Baton Rouge Gallery was born.